Phishing and Spam - What to do with Suspicious Emails

 Passwords are most frequently compromised one of three ways:

-- Being tricked to giving up your credentials at a real-looking,
+- Being tricked to giving up your credentials at a real-looking, but scam website.

 - Malware, viruses, and other compromises to your devices which install software designed to run in the background and steal passphrases.